-Be your reward not such that can fall into an eye, o Lord of someone, in this way may you appropriate the homage; Agni, descended from the Bharata, has arrived, the famous killer of Vr̥tra, the great protector of Divodāsa; indeed may he grant rich to all terrestrial things through his greatness, he who appropriates without being appropriated, never beaten.
+Be your reward not such that can fall into an eye, O Lord of someone, in this way may you appropriate the homage; Agni, descended from the Bharata, has arrived, the famous killer of Vr̥tra, the great protector of Divodāsa; indeed may he grant rich to all terrestrial things through his greatness, he who appropriates without being appropriated, never beaten.

 vanavase: subj. pres.
 2a sing. Ā, VIII cl.